 “Symptoms of substance-induced disorders run the gamut from mild anxiety and depression to full-blown manic and other psychotic reaction,” according to a report by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Some of the symptoms associated with alcohol-induced depression and anxiety may include:

 - Difficulty sleeping or feeling tired, a lack of energy

 - Feelings of hopelessness

 - Joint and body pain, as well as headaches

-Though consuming alcohol might make people feel better in the short-term and is generally okay in small doses.
-Consuming too much alcohol on a regular basis is physically and mentally unhealthy.
-This is especially true if it becomes a necessary element in order for someone to relax, unwind or cope with their problems.
+Consuming alcohol might make people feel better in the short-term and is generally okay in small doses.
+Drinking too much alcohol is physically and mentally unhealthy.

-While the nation’s healthcare institutions and professionals are trying to manage the crisis the coronavirus is causing, staying as healthy as possible is a way to support our country’s physicians and nurses.
+While the nation’s healthcare institutions and professionals are trying to manage the coronavirus is causing, staying as healthy as possible is a way to ensure immunity.

-This effort can take many different forms, depending on a person’s environment, but there are simple measures everyone can take.
-Maintaining a healthy, balanced diet, exercising a little each day even if it’s inside the home and getting a restful seven to eight hours of sleep a night will all go a long way for good mental and physical health.
+This effort can take various forms, depending on a person’s environment, but simple measures are for everyone.
+Maintaining a healthy, balanced diet and exercising a little each day (even inside the home).
+Getting seven to eight hours of sleep a night will go a long way for good mental and physical health.

 For people in recovery from alcohol or drug addiction, online support groups offer an excellent way to stay in contact with other sober, like-minded individuals.